djcurill/data-compression/README.md

 Source code: [src/core/tree.py](https://github.com/djcurill/data-compression/blob/main/src/core/tree.py)

 An encoding table will map a `symbol` to its bit representation.
 In python, the [bitarray library](https://pypi.org/project/bitarray/) provides helper methods to represent objects as bits.
-The bitarray representation of a symbol is determined by the number of `lefts` and `rights` taken to navigate from the `root` node to a leaf node.
-This algorithm ensures that each symbol as a unique prefix when decoding (more on this later).
+The bitarray representation of a symbol is determined by the number of `lefts` and `rights` taken to navigate from the `root` node to a leaf node in a Huffman Tree.
+This algorithm ensures that each symbol has a unique prefix so that there are no issues when decoding.

-To create an encoding table from a Huffman tree, you take the all the leaf nodes and add their `symbol -> bits` mapping to a dictionary.
+To create an encoding table from a Huffman tree, you take the all the leaf nodes and transform it into a dictionary that maps `symbol` to `bits`.
 This can be done using a simple depth first search algorithm.
-Source code has been copy and pasted here.
+Source code has been copy and pasted below:

 ```python
 def get_encoding_table(self) -> Dict[str, bitarray]: